Angels & Demons: Plot

-Leonardo Vetra, one of CERN's top physicists who have discovered how to create antimatter, is murdered, his chest branded with an ambigram of the word "Illuminati", an ancient anti-religious organization thought extinct.
-CERN director Maximilian Kohler calls Vetra's adopted daughter, Vittoria, and Robert Langdon, an expert on symbology and religious history, for help.
-After determining the ambigram is authentic, they discover a canister of antimatter from Leonardo's lab is stolen, which will explode in 24 hours when the canister's battery runs out.
-Langdon and Vittoria go to Vatican City, where four Preferiti, the Cardinals who are candidates for Pope, are kidnapped by the Hassassin, who plans to blow up the Vatican with the antimatter canister and kill the four cardinals under the orders of "Janus", the leader of the Illuminati.
+Father Leonardo Vetra, one of CERN's top physicists who has discovered how to create antimatter, is murdered, his chest branded with an ambigram of the word "Illuminati", an ancient anti-religious organization thought extinct.
+CERN director Maximilian Kohler calls Vetra's adopted daughter, Vittoria, and Harvard University Professor Robert Langdon, an expert on symbology and religious history, for help.
+After determining the ambigram is authentic, they discover that a canister of antimatter from Leonardo's lab has been stolen and will explode in 24 hours when the canister's battery runs out.
+Langdon and Vittoria go to Vatican City, where four Preferiti, the Cardinals who are the favorite candidates for Pope, are kidnapped by the Hassassin, who plans to blow up the Vatican with the antimatter canister and kill the four cardinals under the orders of "Janus", the leader of the Illuminati.

-Believing that the four cardinals will be ritually murdered on the four altars of the "Path of Illumination", Langdon and Vittoria follow a series of clues left in various churches in and around Rome.
-After finding the first two men dead (one suffocated by earth and another whose lungs were punctured), they confront the assassin in the act of murdering the third.
-However, they fail to save the third cardinal and, in as that location catches fire, the assassin kidnaps Vittoria.
-Langdon also fails to save the last cardinal, who is drowned in the Fontana dei Quattro Fiumi, and confronts the assassin in the Castel Sant' Angelo, the Church of Illumination.
+Believing that the four cardinals will be ritually murdered on the four Altars to Science, of the "Path of Illumination", Langdon and Vittoria follow a series of clues left in various churches in and around Rome.
+After finding the first two men dead (one suffocated by earth at Santa Maria del Popolo and another whose lungs were punctured on St Peter's Square), they confront the assassin in the act of murdering the third.
+However, they fail to save the third cardinal and, as the location, Santa Maria della Vittoria catches fire, the assassin renders Vittoria unconscious and kidnaps her.
+Langdon also fails to save the last cardinal, who is drowned in the Fontana dei Quattro Fiumi.
+He still determines the answer to the last sign and is able to confront the Hassassin in the Castel Sant' Angelo, the Church of Illumination.
 Langdon frees Vittoria and together they send the assassin falling several hundred feet to his death.

-Meanwhile, Kohler arrives as the good Samaritarian to confront Camerlengo Carlo Ventresca, the late Pope's closest aide.
-Fearing Kohler is Janus, the two hurry back to St. Peter's Basilica to prevent him from murdering Ventresca.
-However, the Swiss Guards burst into the room and open fire on Kohler when Ventresca screams.
-Just before he dies, Kohler gives Langdon a mini video camera which records his confrontation with Ventresca.
+Meanwhile, Kohler has read Vetra's journals and knows who Janus is.
+He arrives to confront Camerlengo Carlo Ventresca, the late Pope's closest aide.
+Fearing Kohler is Janus, Langdon and Vittoria hurry back to St. Peter's Basilica.
+Kohler has persuaded Ventresca to meet behind closed doors in the Papal apartment.
+Langdon and Vittoria arrive in the nick of time, but Kohler and Ventresca are already meeting.
+One of them screams behind the closed and locked doors.
+The Swiss Guards, followed by Langdon and Vittoria, are able to intervene as Kohler is pointing a gun at the branded Ventresca.
+They open fire on Kohler when they burst through the doors.
+Just before he dies, Kohler gives Langdon a mini video camera which has recorded his confrontation with Ventresca.